janorga/keycloak-poc/README.md

 - Make sure you're authenticated first by visiting `/login`
 - Verify that Flask session is working

+### "Failed to connect to resource server"
+- Ensure the resource server is running on port 9091
+- Check that `resource_server.url` in config.json is correct
+- Verify both servers can communicate (firewall settings)

 ### Session doesn't close in Keycloak
 - Verify that `base_url` is configured correctly
 - Ensure "Valid Post Logout Redirect URIs" is configured in Keycloak